 – analysis totally lacking in science, being based only on “smell tests”

 I assure you–none of this is true and this brings up my final concern about these MLMs.

-But having devotion to a company that results in attacks of this sort taints the reputation of all MLMs and their reps.
-It’s frankly uncalled for.
+But having devotion to a company despite evidence that they are not telling the truth or that their products are not superior taints the reputation of all MLMs and their reps.
+It's frankly uncalled for.